algernon/dh-exec/README.md

   number of diverse, package-specific hacks.

-  Even if one does not need much from what dh-exec provides, using it instead of inveting one's own still has the advantage of being consistent accross packages.
+  Even if one does not need much from what dh-exec provides, using it instead of inventing one's own still has the advantage of being consistent accross packages.

   While it may be less powerful than a complete shell at ones command,